Logius-standaarden/fsc-core/draft-fsc-core-00-architecture.md

 4. Select what determines the [Peer name](#peer_name)
 5. Select a Peer who acts as the [Directory](#directory) of the Group

+Additionally further steps **COULD** be taken whilst creating a Group.
+Particularly the creation of [profile(s)](#profiles) used within the Group mandating extensions and or providing additional restrictions within the group.

 ## Service discovery

 Every Group is defined by one Directory that contains the Services and Peers in the Group.